-- You may need to take medicine called blood thinners.
-This helps prevent blood clots from forming.
+- You may need to take blood thinner medicine to prevent blood clots.

-- You may need to have an MRI or x-rays of your hips and legs.
+- You may need an MRI or x-rays of your hips and legs.
 Write down the date, time, and location of each test.

 - Ask a family member or friend to drive you home after surgery.
 Do not drive yourself home.